ECRM: vCRM

-Channels through which companies can communicate with its customers, are growing by the day, and as a result, their time and attention has turned into a major challenge.
+Channels through which companies can communicate with its customers, are growing by the day, and as a result, their time and attention has turned into a challenge.

-One of the reasons eCRM is so popular nowadays is that digital channels can create unique and positive experiences – not just transactions – for customers.
+One of the reasons eCRM is popular nowadays is that digital channels can create unique and positive experiences – not just transactions – for customers.

-An extreme, but ever growing in popularity, example of the creation of experiences in order to establish customer service is the use of Virtual Worlds, such as Second Life.
+An example of the creation of experiences in order to establish customer service is the use of Virtual Worlds, such as Second Life.
 Through this so-called vCRM, companies are able to create synergies between virtual and physical channels and reaching a wide consumer base.
 However, given the newness of the technology, most companies are still struggling to identify effective entries in Virtual Worlds.

-Its highly interactive character, which allows companies to respond directly to any customer's requests or problems, is another feature of eCRM that helps companies establish and sustain long-term customer relationships.
+Its interactive character, which allows companies to respond directly to any customer's requests or problems, is another feature of eCRM that helps companies establish and sustain long-term customer relationships.

 Furthermore, Information Technology has helped companies to even further differentiate between customers and address a personal message or service.
 Some examples of tools used in eCRM: